Bor, Serbia: Flora and fauna

-The Lazar's Canyon is now home to rare plants – Crimean pine, relic species of Taxus and Serbian ramonda – and animals like: Chamois, Golden eagles, True owl, Peregrine falcon also, endemic arthropods and bats.
+The Lazar's Canyon is home to several rare plants – Crimean pine, relic species of Taxus and Serbian ramonda, and animals like Chamois, Golden eagles, and Peregrine falcons.

 History

 In 1835, Miloš Obrenović invited J.G.
-Herder offspring August to Bor region for carrying out geological investigations.
+Herder offspring August to the Bor region to carry out geological investigations.

-Đorđe Vajfert invested in exploration of area, sought support of foreign capital to be able initiating industrial exploitation.
+Đorđe Vajfert invested in exploration and sought foreign capital to initiate industrial exploitation.
 Managing to obtain support for this endeavour, he signed a contract with Mirabaud, and his Compagnie française des mines de Bor was established on 30 September 1903 in Paris.